6 Posters Collected from the Streets of Toronto that Highlight LGBTQ2S+ History

 Did you know that Toronto Public Library has collections of ephemera — things like posters, flyers, brochures?
 These items offer fascinating glimpses into Toronto’s past.
 Here are just a few that capture community events, rallies, performances and spaces important to the city’s LGBTQ2S+ history.
 Clicking or tapping on each of the posters will allow you to zoom in on the image.

 The posters below come from TPL’s Alan and Thomas Suddon Collection: 5,000 posters, flyers and handbills collected from the streets of Toronto.
 The Suddon Collection is housed in the Marilyn and Charles Baillie Special Collections Centre at Toronto Reference Library.
-Due to provincial restrictions, this collection is closed for in-person use at the time of writing.

 This post is part of our Pride Month celebrations for June 2021.
 For events, reading lists, videos and more, check out TPL’s Pride Celebrations webpage.